DyfanJones/s3fs/cran-comments.md

-This is a patch update, fixing several issues
+This is a patch update

 ## Test environments